-Universally recognised as the flagship event for those with a penchant for techno, Time Warp celebrates its 25-year anniversary when 6th April 2019 rolls around.
+Universally recognised as the flagship event for those with a penchant for techno, Time Warp celebrates its 25-year anniversary this year.
 Growing into an internationally recognised brand over a quarter of a century, Time Warp has transformed from humble beginnings into a worldwide phenomenon, elevating techno as an electronic subgenre right into the heart of popular culture.

 Though the demand for techno events (Time Warp in particular) has increased exponentially, the culture of this beloved electronic dance music is inexplicably tied to the underground.